• Skip to primary navigation

 Happy Hour at Tavern Law

-For dinner, we shared cheddar and corn cracklins with serrano pepper fondue and a Tavern Burger with onion jam, provolone, and a generous portion of pork belly.
+We shared cheddar and corn cracklins with serrano pepper fondue and a Tavern Burger with onion jam, provolone, and a generous portion of pork belly for dinner.
+A slender salted chocolate chip cookie further impressed me.
+After dinner and our Tavern Law bill paid, I was full, so I picked up the rotary phone and spoke the secret words our server had given me.

 Prohibition-era newspaper